Stadler Citylink: Mallorca

 Serveis Ferroviaris de Mallorca ordered six Citylinks in 2011 for operation on the new Manacor to Artá railway line, which was planned to reopen in 2012.
-However, construction of the line was suspended in 2013 and the Citylinks are now used on other lines across Mallorca.
-Due to the unelectrified railway lines on Mallorca, all of the Citylinks built for the island are only fitted with diesel engines; they are also built to the island's metre gauge.
+However, construction of the line was suspended in 2013 and the Citylinks are now used on other lines across Mallorca. they are also built to the island's metre gauge, although they need specialized low platforms since the 91 series is the only class in SFM's fleet that features low floor.

 United Kingdom

 Sheffield

 It was announced by the Department for Transport in 2008 that Sheffield would be used as the location for the first ever tram-train in the United Kingdom as part of a nationwide pilot scheme.
 Initially services were planned to be operated along the Penistone line from Sheffield to Huddersfield; this was later revised into a scheme operating along the Dearne Valley line between Sheffield and Rotherham Parkgate via Rotherham Central.

 In 2013, Sheffield Supertram placed an order for seven Citylink tram-trains for use on the new Sheffield-Rotherham tram-train, that opened in October 2018.
 The Supertram Citylink design is based on that of the newer NET 2012 trams ordered by Karlsruhe and Chemnitz in Germany.
 Three tram-trains are required to work the service, with three being used to increase the number of services on the existing network and one in maintenance.
 The first tram-train was scheduled for delivery in September 2015, although this was later set back to December 2015.

-Under Supertram's numbering system, the seven units were numbered as 201—207; however, because part of their operation is on the National Rail network, they are required to be registered under the TOPS used for mainline rail vehicles, which led them to be allocated under TOPS as Class 399, numbered 399201-399207.
+Under Supertram's numbering system, the seven units were numbered as 201–207; however, because part of their operation is on the National Rail network, they are required to be registered under the TOPS used for mainline rail vehicles, which led them to be allocated under TOPS as Class 399, numbered 399201–399207.